 A Google My Business profile is an indispensable channel for lead generation.
-The overwhelming impact that Google has made on how consumers search, select and buy can’t be overstated.
-Even with the economy now reopening and vaccines rolling out, consumer behavior has been permanently altered.
+Google’s impact on how consumers search, select and buy is genuinely overwhelming.

-Related: For a comprehensive list of tips on how to generate more leads with Google My Business, check out this audio guide.
+Related: Check out this audio guide for a comprehensive list of tips on generating more leads with Google My Business.
 It covers everything you need to know in less than 20 minutes.

-In our latest episode of the Break Room – Birdeye’s new audiobook – we outline some essential tips for optimizing your Google My Business listing for success.
-You can learn these tips by listening to the episode via the audio player below – otherwise, read on.
+In our latest episode of the Break Room – we outline some essential tips for optimizing your Google My Business listing for success.
+You can learn these tips by listening to the episode via the audio player below, or if you prefer the written word, scroll on.

-If you’re seeking to leverage Google My Business to generate leads, it’s imperative that you optimize your listing.
-In this post we’ll share all of the tools you need to fuel lead generation with Google My Business.
-There’s a lot to cover so let’s dive right in.
+You must optimize your listing to leverage Google My Business to generate leads.
+This article will share the tools you need to fuel lead generation with Google My Business.
+There’s a lot to cover, so let’s dive right in.

 What is Google My Business?

-Google My Business is a free business listing that local businesses can use to manage their presence on both Google Search and Google Maps.
-It’s similar to other listings on online business directories, such as The Better Business Bureau, but it’s found directly in Google and Google Maps search results, and therefore doesn’t require users to visit a third-party site.
+Google My Business is an accessible business listing that local businesses can use to manage their presence on both Google Search and Google Maps.
+It’s similar to other listings on online business directories, such as The Better Business Bureau.
+Still, it’s present directly on Google and Google Maps search results and removes the need for users to visit a third-party site.

 How to optimize Google My Business for lead generation

-Simply having a Google My Business listing isn’t enough to effectively generate more leads, especially as more businesses are competing in local SEO.
-It’s important to leverage the full suite of tools Google My Business offers.
+A Google My Business listing isn’t enough to effectively generate more leads due to the increase in competition with local SEO.
+It’s essential to leverage the full suite of tools your Google Business Profile offers.

-The significant increase in local Google business searches makes the benefits of optimizing your GMB profile pretty apparent.
-Yet despite this, 56% of local retailers have still not claimed their Google My Business listing.
-That creates an opportunity for them to get on par with, or even to leap ahead of their competitors.
+The significant increase in local Google business searches makes the benefits of optimizing your GMB (Google My Business) profile very apparent.
+Yet despite this, 56% of local retailers still need to claim their Google My Business listing.
+That creates an opportunity for them to get on par with, or even to leap ahead of, their competitors.

 2. Choose the right business category

 Did you know the primary GMB category is the number one “local pack” ranking factor?
-Choosing the most relevant primary category as well as additional GMB categories all play a large role in how a business shows up in local searches.
+It tells Google whether your business is relevant to that local search.
+Choosing the most relevant primary category and secondary GMB categories significantly affects how a business appears in local searches.

 Google My Business categories show both Google and prospective customers the kinds of services you provide.
-For example, a realtor that also does appraisals can choose categories like “real estate agency” and” real estate appraiser”.
+For example, a realtor who does appraisals can choose categories like “real estate agency” and” real estate appraiser.”

-If you’re in the right Google My Business categories, it will increase the likelihood of your business ranking higher for relevant searches.
+By choosing the correct Google My Business categories, it will increase the likelihood of your business ranking higher for relevant searches.
 If you’re an urgent care facility, you’re much more likely to show up in searches for “urgent care near me” if you have “urgent care” as your primary category.

 Here’s how you can make edits to your Google My Business categories.

-- If you have multiple locations, go to the location whose category you want to change.
+- If you have multiple locations, choose the right location from the group whose category you want to change.

-- Click the pencil icon next to your primary category.
-This should show up under your business’s name.
+- Click the pencil icon next to the “Business category” field to reveal the “Primary category” field.
+Enter the relevant category.
+This will show up under your business’s name on your GMB profile.